 Slow Drivers.
 Motorists who fail to maintain normal speed are hazards.
-Seeing slow moving vehicles early can prevent a crash.
+Seeing slow moving vehicles early can prevent an accident.
 Some vehicles, by their nature, are slow and seeing them is a hazard clue (mopeds, farm machinery, construction machinery, tractors, etc.).
-Some of these will have the "slow moving vehicle" symbol to warn you.
+Some of these will have the "slow moving vehicle" emblem to warn you.
 This is a red triangle with an orange center.
-Watch for it.